“Fur moms” and jackets, oh my: On dressing up dogs

 When does dressing up our dogs have a functional purpose?

 All that said: There are plenty of important reasons people choose to put jackets, boots, goggles, and more on their dogs.
-This isn’t a comprehensive list — if you think of others, feel free to share in the comments! — but a few situations come readily to mind.
+This isn’t a comprehensive list—if you think of others, feel free to send them my way!—but a few situations come readily to mind.

 Cold weather (especially temperature shocks)